DallasMcNeil/Block-Keeper/README.md

 Main Features:

 - Cross platform support, Windows, MacOS and Linux
-- 100% offline and no Java required
+- Completely offline and no Java required
 - Customizable event based session organisation
 - Simple and stylish interface with multiple themes
 - Scrambler for all WCA events and more